Corsaire/exam/debugging_1.md

     * Add `_hashedPassword` validation in constructor.

 1. #### ___No events___
-    **Description** : It's good practice to emit events on every sagnificant storage changes.
+    **Description** : It's good practice to emit events on every significant storage changes.

-    **Solution** :  add `event` for creation, every payment and destruction of a contract.
+    **Solution** :  add `event` for creation, every payment, and destruction of a contract.

 1. ### ___Visibility___
     **Description** : It's a good practice to explicitly specify visibility.